 The need to plant trees in response to climate change has been articulated at both an international and national level.
 If woodland is managed in a sustainable way, it performs a vital role both as carbon store and sink.
-A new native
+A new native woodland can capture 300-400 tonnes of CO2 equivalent per hectare by year 50 (Forestry Commission, 2017).
+The Woodland Carbon Code (WCC) is the UK standard for afforestation projects planted for climate change mitigation.
+Landowners can approach a project development group as a broker between landowners and companies wishing to acquire carbon credits and be paid for the carbon the woodland stores.

-Managed woodland can also supply products used in place of energyintensive construction materials which is likely to be fundamental to net zero building construction in the future.
+Managed woodland can also supply products used in place of energy-intensive construction materials which is likely to be fundamental to net zero building construction in the future.